jpsim/AWSPics/README.md

-# lambda-cloudfront-cookies
+# AWSPics

-> AWS Lambda to protect your CloudFront content with username/passwords
+> An AWS CloudFormation stack to run a serverless password-protected photo gallery

 ## How it works